 Babylonian Human by Gheorghe Virtosu is currently being loaned and exhibited in the Louvre museum, Abhu Dhabi.
 Given the high level of care granted and protection, it is accurate to state that the authentic Babylonian Human (2016) is difficult to see.
-Huge crowds gather in front of this canvas every day.
-When the museum is open, one can notice as well the numerous flashes from the cameras.
-More than a million tourists flock the museum on an annual basis to get a glimpse of the painting.
-The painting is indeed standing the test of time and has been written about and reproduced more than a hundred times.
+The painting has been written about and reproduced more than a hundred times.

 The present painting, which dates from 2016, is a powerful testament to Virtosu’s enduring vision and creativity.
 It holds the viewer with a penetrating gaze that conveys both intensity and a sense of complexity.
 This image of an unidentified model is indeed painted with a sense of empathy, and the serene beauty characteristic of Virtosu’s most accomplished paintings after his release from Draguignan jail in France.
 This unmatched ability for emotional expression through art renders a remarkably personal depiction.
 The palette of earthy colours confers a feeling of action, while the centrepiece – convey both a sense of solitude and infinite possibility.